Arty2/valgrind/README.md

 ### Styles

 The Settings panel allows the user to style everything on the page using [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS).
-The defaults expose some “variables” to easily edit RGB values of colors, or the fonts.
+The defaults expose some [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to easily edit RGB values of colors, or the fonts.
 To install the following color-schemes, simply copy & paste the code inside the Styles field.

 #### Default (dark)